 |Imposta Di Registro (Registry tax)||

 |Imposta Ipotecaria (Mortgage tax)||

 |Imposta Catastale (Land Registry tax)||

 Where property is bought directly from a company and is to be your principal residence, VAT at four per cent is payable, otherwise VAT is levied at 10 per cent.
-For plots of land, tax is 9% of the property price, depending on the type of land.
+For plot s of land, tax is 9% or 15% of the property price, depending on the type of land.

 On signing the compromesso a registration fee is payable of €200 plus around €16 for each page of the document.

-Estate agency: Usually the buyer and seller each pays between two and four per cent of the property price.
+Estate agency: Usually the buyer and seller each pays between three and five per cent of the property price.
 It is important to stress that although Property Organiser's fee comes out of the estate agency's commission, it has no effect whatsoever on the total sum you pay, whether or not you choose to use our services.
 Indeed the fee remains fixed at the amount that the local agent charges, although if this is higher than our standard fee we will negotiate it for you to reduce it.
 To note that often agencies apply a flat fee for properties before a certain price.

 Surveyor (geometra) : Will vary by property but expect to pay €600 - €1500 depending on property and its location

 After you have bought the property, you will need to pay: